-United Way Montcalm-Ionia Counties' office is open to assist with the Home Heating Credit.
-Please call 211 to schedule an appointment.
+United Way Montcalm – Ionia Counties’ office is open to assist with the Home Heating Credit and/or tax preparation.
+Please call 2-1-1 to schedule your no-cost appointment.

 The Volunteer Income Tax Assistance (VITA) program is a free, tax service provided to households that make less than $58,000 per year.
 Our team of volunteers, supported by full-time staff, are IRS trained and certified and will provide you with the highest quality return possible.
 If you are interested in benefiting from this service, please call 211 to schedule an appointment.